 - An Editorial is a brief (usually one page or less) article of general interest to readers.
 It may be either invited or proffered.

 Manuscripts are normally reviewed by an Associate Editor and by two or more independent referees chosen by the Associate Editor.
 Suggestions by authors of appropriate Associate Editors and/or referees are always welcome.
 Referee comments are both general and specific.
-It is important for the author to respond to each specific comment or suggestion in an itemized fashion.
-Final review is performed by the Editor, whose decision is final.
+When invited to prepare a revised manuscript, it is important for the author to respond to each specific comment or suggestion in an itemized fashion.
+Final review is performed by the Editor.

-Medical Physics does not allow co-authorship of papers submitted for publication.
 The author submitting the manuscript is the corresponding author and is assumed to represent the interests of all authors.
 All correspondence will be carried out with this author.
-The corresponding author is responsible for ensuring that all individuals included as authors on a manuscript have: (1) made substantial contributions to conception and design, and/or acquisition of data, and/or analysis and interpretation of data; (2) drafted the article and/or revised it critically for important intellectual content, and (3) given final approval of the version to be published.
+The corresponding author is responsible for ensuring that all individuals included as authors on a manuscript have: (1) made substantial contributions to conception and design, and/or acquisition of data, and/or analysis and interpretation of data; (2) drafted the article and/or revised it critically for important intellectual content, and (3) given final approval of the version to be submitted for review.
 All authors should meet conditions (1), (2) and (3).
-All authors are reminded that they are accountable in the event of challenges to the veracity or integrity of the reported work, and that they will be held responsible for the work if questions arise in the future about its authenticity and credibility.
+All authors are reminded that they are accountable in the event of challenges to the veracity or integrity of the reported work and that they will be held responsible for the work if questions arise in the future about its authenticity and credibility.
 The corresponding author is also responsible for ensuring that no legitimate authors have been omitted.
-In cases where the first author of a paper is a student or fellow, the corresponding author should be an experienced scientist with supervisory responsibilities.
-Any change in authorship after a manuscript is submitted to Medical Physics, including changes desired in future revision of the manuscript, must be approved by the Editor.
-In the listing of author affiliations in articles published in Medical Physics, it is permissible to provide a URL to a description of the particular center or group that the authors represent.
+In cases where the first author is a student or fellow, the corresponding author should be an experienced investigator with supervisory responsibilities.
+Any change in authorship after a manuscript is submitted to Medical Physics, including changes desired in future revisions of the manuscript, must be approved by the Editor.
+In the listing of author affiliations in a published article, it is permissible to provide a URL to a description of the particular center or group that the authors represent.

 Presenters of papers at the AAPM annual meeting are encouraged to submit their papers to Medical Physics.
 Presenters of papers at the RSNA annual meeting are encouraged to submit their papers either to Medical Physics or Radiology.
-Presenters of papers at other meetings and conferences where they are published as abstracts or in a meeting proceedings also may submit their papers to Medical Physics, but the papers should be a substantial expansion of the information presented in the proceedings.
-Authors are encouraged to contact the journal if they have any questions.
+Presenters of papers at other meetings and conferences with published abstracts or meeting proceedings also may submit their papers to Medical Physics, but the papers should be a substantial expansion of the information presented in the proceedings.
+Authors are encouraged to contact the Journal if they have any questions.

 The word “significant” should be used in a manuscript only in a statistical context and should be accompanied by the results of a statistical analysis.
 It should not be used as a modifying adjective.

-Submission of a manuscript indicates that it has not been published previously nor concurrently submitted for publication elsewhere and this should be stated during the submission process.
-A cover letter of submission giving the corresponding author’s full address, email address and telephone number must be sent with each manuscript.
-Commercial names should not appear in the title, abstract or keywords.
-They may appear in the text or as footnotes.
+A cover letter of submission giving the corresponding author’s full address, email address, and telephone number must be sent with each manuscript.
+Submission of a manuscript indicates that it has not been published previously nor concurrently submitted for publication elsewhere, and this should be stated in the cover letter.
+The AAPM Transfer of Copyright Agreement governs manuscripts accepted for publication and published articles; at no time should a manuscript under review with Medial Physics be posted or otherwise made available through any electronic outlet.
+Commercial names should not appear in the title, abstract, or keywords, although they may appear in the text or as footnotes.

 AAPM does not tolerate plagiarism or any misrepresentation of original work.
-In support of this position, the Board of Directors and Editorial Board of the AAPM’s journal Medical Physics have adopted policies and procedures in response to any accusation of plagiarism.
+In support of this position, the AAPM Board of Directors and the Medical Physics Editorial Board have adopted policies and procedures in response to any accusation of plagiarism.

 Authors should use the same form of their names in the byline of all Medical Physics submissions.
 This practice makes indexes more useful and less confusing.